![]() |

 experiential and interactive: it's what I am known for contributing.
 But I initially told myself there was no way to

-bring that to play in a 10-minute stage presentation with 500 people.
+bring that to play in a 10-minute stage presentation with 500 people in fixed auditorium seating.
 So my first presentation design

-included nothing of the sort, and I hated it.
+included nothing of the sort.
+I hated it.
 It felt flat.

 Talking with a few colleagues